jr-cho/LocalBin/README.md

 ## License

-MIT License © 2025 – Our Dev Team
-This project was developed for educational use as part of CNT3004 – Socket-Based Networked File Sharing Cloud Server.
+MIT License © 2025 – Our Dev Team <br /> This project was developed for educational use as part of CNT3004 – Socket-Based Networked File Sharing Cloud Server.